CityScope/cityscope.github.io/docsite/docs/modules/Brix.md

 I.link_table('dungeonmaster')
 I.get_geogrid_data()
 ```

+Bear in mind that the endpoint `GEOGRIDDATA` is created only after your first edit to the table.
+If you just created your table, you need to go to the front end and edit the table at least once for `GEOGRIDDATA` to show up.

 Please note that the `brix.Indicator.link_table()` should only be used when developing the indicator.
 For deployment, we’ll use the `brix.Handler` class that is more efficient.
 You can also skip the `brix.Indicator.link_table()` step by defining the `Indicator.table_name='dungeonmaster'` property in your `setup` function.
 You will also notice that as you change the `brix.Indicator.requires_geometry` and `brix.Indicator.requires_geogrid_props` parameters in `setup`, the output of `brix.Indicator.get_geogrid_data()` will change.